michaeledgar/redtree/README.md

 Details are always forthcoming, but:

 **1. Full Token Information**: Each internal node of the parse tree knows exactly which tokens (or other internal nodes) composed the node's reduction during parsing.
 Every token is available, including its line/column start and end points.
 **2. Comment Nodes**: Attaching comments to nodes is a task required of documentation tools, linters, static analyzers, and so on.
 Yet no Ruby parser adequately includes comments when necessary.
 **3. Compact Representation**: Including this much information is possible with a compact, simple representation.
 Redtree incorporates this design to minimize its space use.
+**4. Fast Parsing**: Parsing should be fast.
+Before converting to a more natural AST, Redtree runs at least 40% faster than Ripper.
+Of course, Ripper does more work converting to a simpler AST, but Redtree is stashing away a *lot* more information.

 Installing
 ----------